 Fully Fund the Great Commission

-- $2.5 Billion.
-(Source)
+- $2.5 Billion (Source)

-We have the resources to accomplish this.
+An estimated 1 in 5 people in this world have never heard about Jesus.
+Of the 6,800 living languages about 1,800 do not have the Bible translated into their native tongue.
+(Source) We have the resources to accomplish this.
 It will take many years, but we can do it.
 We have the resources to put a Bible in everyone’s hands and literally tell the world about Jesus.
 Think of the impact a small sacrifice from everyone could make.

 Again, the purpose of this article is not to show exactly what we could do and how we could do it.
 Some of the listed things would probably cost more, and some less.
 They are simply estimates of what it could take to do some of those things.
 The point of this article is to show what is within our reach if we just sacrificed a little.